 Changes of assumptions: On November 18, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
 Primary among the changes were the updates to rates of mortality, retirement, withdrawal, and salary increases.
 Based on the funding policy adopted by the Board on May 15, 2019, the investment rate of return assumption was changed to 7.25%.
 In addition, the assumed rate of inflation was changed to 2.50%.
 On May 13, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
 Primary among the changes were the updates to rates of mortality, retirement, disability, and withdrawal.
+On May 11, 2022, the Board adopted recommended changes to the investment rate of return assumption from 7.25% to 6.90%, and the payroll growth assumption was changed from 3.00% to 2.50%.

-Method and assumptions used in calculations of actuarially determined contributions: The actuarially determined contribution rates in the schedule of employer and nonemployer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2021 employer contributions are based on June 30, 2018 valuation).
+Method and assumptions used in calculations of actuarially determined contributions: The actuarially determined contribution rates in the schedule of employer and nonemployer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2022 employer contributions are based on June 30, 2019 valuation).